antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ## Subgraphs

 If a node contains a `subgraph` field, it is considered a subgraph node.
-It represents a unique subgraph instance which can be accessed and modified from the frontend level.
+It represents a unique subgraph instance that can be accessed and modified from the frontend level.
 The `subgraph` field should be a string representing an ID of exactly one of the instances that are defined in `graphTemplateInstances`.
 Each template cannot have more than one subgraph node pointing to it.

 The graphs defined in `graphTemplateInstances` follow format similar to the main graph.
-Specifically, properties such as `id`, `connections`, `panning` and `scaling` follow the same rules.
+Specifically, properties such as `id`, `connections`, `panning`, and `scaling` follow the same rules.
-The only differences are changes within the `nodes` definition and addition `subgraphIO` fields.
+The only differences are changes within the `nodes` definition and the addition of `interfaces` field.

-Each subgraph can have `input`, `inout` or `output` interfaces.
+Each subgraph can have `input`, `inout`, or `output` interfaces.
 In the collapsed view, those are visible as regular interfaces of the node representing a subgraph.
 In the subgraph view, each interface is represented by a dedicated node, called `Subgraph IO` node.
 Such `Subgraph IO` node allows to configure such parameters as interface name or connection side.

-Within the dataflow format, `subgraphIO` field allow to tie the subgraph node interface (subgraph IO) with a interface in subgraph it is representing. `subgraphIO` is an array of object that follows the
+Within the dataflow format, `interfaces` field allows to tie the subgraph node interface (subgraph IO) with an interface in subgraph it is representing. `interfaces` is an array of object that follows the
 format:

  * `id` - Unique ID of the interface within the subgraph
- * `name` - Name of the subgraph interface
- * `nodeInterfaceId` - ID of an interface of the node the given subgraph is representing
+ * `nodePosition` - optional property (object containing `x` and `y` values) defining the position of the interface node after entering the subgraph.
+The default position is `(0, 0)`.

-When defining the subgraph node (adding `subgraph` property to a node), the `interfaces` object differ slightly from interfaces of standard nodes:
+When defining the subgraph node (adding `subgraph` property to a node), the `interfaces` object differs slightly from interfaces of standard nodes:

- * Properties `id`, `direction` and `side` follow the same rules
+ * Every property like `id`, `direction`, or `side` followw the same rules.
- * `name` must be set to ID of `subgraphIO`
+ * `subgraphNodeId` must be set to `id` of `subgraphIO`.
  * New optional property `nodePosition` (object containing `x` and `y` values) defines the position of the `Subgraph IO` node after entering the subgraph.
 Default position is (0, 0)